They say…

 Nigel, a former marketing man, was inspired by the pride the French take in their small wine producers on a visit to a Beaujolais chateau, and came back determined to do something similar for British beer.
 He sells entirely through the web, and wholesale to pubs whom he assists in mounting mini bottled beer festivals.
 Much of his custom comes from people, often women, buying mixed cases as gifts, and the recipient will often follow up by ordering a case of one particular favourite.

 “It’s early days”, says Nigel, “but people are waking up to the fact that there’s more to beer than fizzy chilled stuff.
 To a certain extent that’s been driven by the supermarkets, even though their range is quite limited.
 But there are more and more brewers, and most of them are innovating, so it’s an exciting and dynamic time.”
-He says his policy of stocking as many British bottled real ales as he can find goes against the grain of the “less is more” philosophy that was drilled into him in his marketing days, but in a niche market customers appreciate genuine choice.
+He says his policy of stocking as many British bottled real ales as he can find goes against the grain of the “less is more” philosophy that was drilled into him in his marketing days, but in a niche customers appreciate genuine choice.

 Many of the smaller specialist beer shops also have a web presence and will do mail order, although few run to full scale internet shopping: you can read their list online, but you’ll have to phone them up to make the order.
 One exception is Fabeers in York, with a range of around 700 including several small brewers from the north of England.

-Vahe Nersessian opened his centre in 1998, motivated by a personal interest in speciality beers acquired while living in Belgium.
+Vahe Nersessian opened his centre shop in 1998, motivated by a personal interest in speciality beers acquired while living in Belgium.
 The website was added two years ago and though the shop is still the mainstay the internet trade is growing.
 It would grow faster, he says, if he could afford more advertising to promote it.

-With seven supermarkets around the York ring road, Vahe wisely concentrates on a specialist market where expertise and the personal touch makes a difference: he could move to web sales and reduce his overheads with an out-of-town warehouse, but he’d lose the contact with customers.
+With seven supermarkets around the York ring road, Vahe wisely concentrates on a specialist where expertise and the personal touch makes a difference: he could move to web sales and reduce his overheads with an out-of-town warehouse, but he’d lose the contact with customers.
 “Information is valuable”, says Vahe, after breaking off to give expert advice to customers on everything from strawberry-flavoured beers to German schnapps.

 That personal interest and enthusiasm is something that drives all the specialist suppliers I spoke to: the challenge they face is retaining this and communicating it to the consumer while exploiting the economic advantages of the potentially impersonal world of internet sales.
 The personal touch is something that the supermarkets can’t offer, and something caring customers can appreciate and support.
 As Derek Clark says, “people who drink good beer are the salt of the earth – they tend to be nice people too.”